tonymays/take-home-challenge/README.md

 Challenge: Find the shallowest duplicate value within a tree.

-I did notice the PRs on the other solutions and I took a moment to review them so as not to waste your time with another hand coded tree traverser looking for a duplicate.
+Ok.
+So I pulled a Kobayashi Maru.
+Today I felt like Captain Kirk.
+I hope you guys are Ok with that.

+The jest of my solution is to take in raw flat data and marshal it into a tree structure using a pre-built go package.
+The marshaler will not allow duplicates to be added so they are captured and stored into a slice of struct that can later be examined for duplicate nodes with corresponding nesting levels.

+After reviewing two other PRs, in your repo, which both provided a hand coded solution to the challenge, I choose not to provide a third.
+So instead, I built out a small fstree (file system tree) package that could be included within any of your platforms out of the box.

+Instead of hand coding a tree traverser, I used a tree package that takes in raw file system data and places into a tree structure using the following package:

+https://pkg.go.dev/github.com/kingledion/go-tools@v0.6.0/tree

-Today's go world relies heavily on well constructed go packages for the sake of complete reusability with a minimum set of code risk or technical debt.
+Today's go world relies heavily on well constructed go packages for the sake of reusability with a minimum set of code risk or technical debt.

-So I am going to implement the solution using a go package: https://pkg.go.dev/github.com/kingledion/go-tools@v0.6.0/tree
+So I choose to alter the test a little in order to achieve another solution possibility.

-Further, I am not going to provide a main.go file which will require you to rely on the go test file and the tools provided by go to run individual tests.
-If you use VSCode or another editor that allows you to run tests, testing this solution would be as simple as opening the test file and running the test.
-I choose this method since any tree solution integration with your platform would literally take this path.

-To run this test from the command line, do the following: cd to tree-search directory run go test ./...  -coverpkg=./...
+The tree package that I employed does not allow duplicates to be added which allowed me to offload the duplicates into a data duplication slice that could be evaluated after the tree had been built by the MarshalFSTree(...) method.
+This simplified the number of operations needed in order to capture the desired output: the most shallow offending duplicate node and the level at which it lived.

+Further, I did not need to provide a main.go file since I am providing a custom package containing the tools along with the desired solution.
+Thus, the built in tests is all you will have to test out the solution.

+You can run these tests from command line by:
+1 - changing to the `tree-search` directory
+2 - run the `go test ./...  -coverpkg=./...` go command

+For convenience, you can also run these test from VSCode (or other editors) by loading the test file.

-The package I choose allows you to choose the traverse method whether BFS or DFS.
-So instead of forcing the tree traverse with one or the other, you can establish a choice which provides flexibility, efficiency and the removal of potential technical debt.
+Further, if a traverse method were needed for other reasons the package that I provide here will allow you to choose between the BFS and DFS algorithms.
+So instead of forcing the tree traverse with one or the other; as in the other PRs I examined, you can establish a choice which provides flexibility, efficiency and the removal of potential technical debt.

-I did not notice a requirement to determine a solution result where two nodes were found duplicated at the same level of shallowness, so I am altering that requirement as a suggestion for consideration pending new requirements.

 The solution is perceived to be n(0).
 A reading of the documentation does not discuss this so I am forced to assume.
-The assumption would be benchmarked against other tree packages in the real world to ensure our development needs would be meet from a usage model with evaluation.
+This assumption would be benchmarked, in the real world, against other tree packages to ensure our development needs were met with best tools available at the time of development.

-I will leave the choice of solution to your opinion.
+I can only hope you find my poor attempt to be Captain Kirk acceptable.

+I appreciate the opportunity.